HomeDirectoriesThe Truth About Free Business Listings

 NAP consistency (Name, Address, Phone) across all platforms is key for local SEO.
 One discrepancy can undermine everything.
 Use exactly the same business name, address format, and phone number everywhere.
 “Street” vs “St” matters more than you’d think.

 AI and automation are changing the game.
 Platforms now use machine learning to detect and penalise low-effort listings.
-Simply claiming your spot isn’t enough anymore – active management is mandatory.
+Simply claiming your spot isn’t enough anymore, active management is mandatory.
 The days of set-and-forget free listings are over.

 Privacy regulations are complicating data collection.
 GDPR, CCPA, and emerging laws limit what directories can do with user data.
-This might actually benefit free tier users, as platforms can’t monetise data as aggressively.
+This might actually benefit free tier users, since platforms can’t monetise data as aggressively.
 Or they might just charge more for premium tiers.
 Time will tell.

 Make informed decisions, track your results, and don’t fall for the “free listing gold rush” mentality.
-Your time has value, your business has worth, and sometimes the best things in life aren’t free – they’re just priced differently.
+Your time has value, your business has worth, and sometimes the best things in life aren’t free, they’re just priced differently.

 This article was written on: